QubesOS/qubes-doc/user/advanced-topics/standalones-and-hvm.md

 ## Assigning PCI devices to HVMs

-HVM domains (including Windows VMs) can be [assigned PCI devices](/doc/assigning-devices/) just like normal app qubes.
+HVM domains (including Windows qubes) can be [assigned PCI devices](/doc/how-to-use-pci-devices/) just like normal app qubes.
 E.g. one can assign one of the USB controllers to the Windows VM and should be able to use various devices that require Windows software, such as phones, electronic devices that are configured via FTDI, etc.

-One problem at the moment however, is that after the whole system gets suspended into S3 sleep and subsequently resumed, some attached devices may stop working and should be restarted within the VM.
+One problem at the moment however, is that after the whole system gets suspended into S3 sleep and subsequently resumed, some attached devices may stop working and should be restarted within the qube.
 This can be achieved under a Windows HVM by opening the Device Manager, selecting the actual device (such as a USB controller), 'Disabling' the device, and then 'Enabling' the device again.
 This is illustrated on the screenshot below: